Actions and Detail Panel

 London can sometimes seem like it's the centre of the world.
 In three historical walking tours we explore the city as the home of international projects.

 Tour 1: FULLY BOOKED.
-Please note this tour is fully booked.
-Tickets are still available for our other tours, commencing at 1pm and 3pm.
 Wartime London (25 November, 11am): Many governments-in-exile were based in London during WWII.
 This walk through Belgravia and Westminster explores the physical proximity of exile and British politicians.
-This tour will meet outside 43 Eaton Square, London, SW1W 9BD.
+This tour by Dr Jessica Reinisch will meet outside 43 Eaton Square, London, SW1W 9BD.

 Tour 2: Epidemic London (25 November, 1pm): This tour through Bloomsbury explores responses to global epidemics, which in turn shaped international epidemic management.
-This tour will meet outside the entrance of The Wellcome Collection, 183 Euston Road, NW1 2BE.
+This tour by Dr Dora Vargha will meet outside the entrance of The Wellcome Collection, 183 Euston Road, NW1 2BE.

-Tour 3: Communist London (25 November, 3pm): London was far more important than Moscow in the international socialist and communist movement before 1917.
-This walk through Soho explores the base of leading activists and highlights London's links with continental Europe.
+Tour 3: FULLY BOOKED.
+Communist London (25 November, 3pm): London was far more important than Moscow in the international socialist and communist movement before 1917.
+Dr Johanna Conterio and Dr Ana Antic will lead a tour through Soho to explore the base of leading activists and highlights London's links with continental Europe.
 This tour will meet outside Queen’s Theatre, 51 Shaftesbury Ave, London W1D 6BA.